windborne/corkscrew/README.md

     "host": "a.windbornesystems.com",
     "user": "windborne",
-    "identity": "/path/to/identity/file", // an SSH identity file for connecting "no_pwd": false // if true
+    "identity": "/path/to/identity/file", // an SSH identity file for connecting "no_pwd": false // if true, will provide an empty string when asked for the password.
+Useful for some cloud environments.
   },
   "deploy_path": "/srv/", // where to sync the code to on the remote host.
 If not provided, you won't be able to deploy "install": "install.sh", // the install script.
 May be a file or a bash command.
 Optional